Vintage Travel Themed First Birthday Party

 I also scattered a few of these vintage travel postcards around the house and on the front door as extra decoration.

 It was the perfect first birthday party to celebrate our little guy, and I loved how all the details came together!
 Best of all, since all the projects I took on were done ahead of time, and we decided to just order food and cupcakes, I could spend the party day (which was also his actual first birthday) hanging out and making memories!
 For party favors, I put a sheet of these vintage map stickers with a globe stress ball in a clear cello bag, with a little map sticker that said "thanks for celebrating with me".

 If you are planning a Vintage Travel Themed Party of your own, I tried to include links to as many sources as possible to help make it easy for you!
-Some of these may be affiliate links - your price doesn't change, but we do make a small percentage to go towards blog related costs.
 If you see something I made, and would like to purchase for your own party, just send me an email at beautifulnoisenc AT gmail DOT com and I'll be happy to give you a quote!